Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So my favorite weapon is a map.

-The vast majority of our, the best of us that was built on the ball field explored seamlessly any of the other maps that we're on.
+And so I think the vast majority of the best of us that was built on the ball field exports seamlessly into the other maps that we're on.

-So, kind of piggyback on what he was just saying, like the weapon versus the gun, like he says a map.
+So kind of kind of piggybacking what he was just saying, like the weapon versus the gun, like he says, a map.

 I think the greatest weapon we have, a radio.

-So the communication between a quarterback and his O -line, a middle linebacker and his entire defense.
+So the communication between quarterback and his O-line, middle linebacker and his entire defense.

 So it's the CIC, that's the goal.

-And I'll get back to my question in a minute, but I talked to Jeff Munkin yesterday.
+And anything, well, there is nothing above that, I don't think, because, and I'll get back to my question in a minute, but I talked to Jeff Muncke yesterday.

 And he said, yeah, it's been a good year.